MGDIS/lightweightCMISserver/README.md

 	# Don't modify unless you know exactly what you are doing
 	class=org.apache.chemistry.opencmis.inmemory.server.InMemoryServiceFactoryImpl

-	# List of repositories 's file path that define each repository in details
+	# List of repositories file path that define each repository in details
 	InMemoryServer.repositories=/A1.properties,/A2.properties

+In the next section, you have to configure each repository.

 Repository definition
 ==============
+There are many properties to configure for a repository.
+The most important ones are : auth.mode, InMemoryServer.RepositoryId, InMemoryServer.Class and InMemoryServer.TempDir.

 	# Authentication mode
 	auth.mode=basic